Chellyann-moreno/covid19-project/README.md

 # Project Description:
-Corona Virus 19 is an airborne-virus that affected the world during 2020-2021, especially countries with a vas low income population.
-Covid-19 virus mainly affected elder and people with chronic illneses such as diabetes, respiratory diseases, and cardiovascular issues.
+The Corona Virus 19, also known as COVID-19, is an airborne virus that significantly impacted the global population between 2020 and 2021.
+It particularly affected countries with a large low-income population.
+Elderly individuals and those with pre-existing chronic illnesses such as diabetes, respiratory diseases, and cardiovascular issues were especially susceptible to the virus.

-We would be looking at pre-conditions and how it affectes patients that were tested for covid-19.
-This data set was provided from the government of Mexico, contains anonymous information of patients who were tested of covid during 2020 and 2021
+In this project, we aim to analyze the impact of pre-existing conditions on patients who tested positive for COVID-19.
+The dataset used for this analysis was obtained from the government of Mexico and contains anonymized information of individuals who underwent COVID-19 testing during the period spanning 2020 to 2021.

 # Project Goals
-The main goal of this project is to build a machine learning model that, given a Covid-19 patient's current symptom, status, and medical history, will predict whether the patient is in high-risk, medium-risk or low-risk.
+The primary objective of this project is to develop a robust machine learning model capable of accurately classifying the risk level (high, medium, or low) for Covid-19 patients based on their current symptoms, medical status, and comprehensive medical history.
+By leveraging advanced predictive modeling techniques, we aim to enhance risk assessment capabilities, aiding healthcare professionals in making informed decisions and providing personalized care for patients affected by Covid-19.

+The project goal is to develop a model that accurately predicts the risk level of COVID-19 patients, enabling hospitals and clinics to enhance their preparedness and assessment.
+This will ensure the availability of essential resources, including tools, equipment, and staff, to effectively manage future patients, irrespective of their test results or patient volume.

 # Initial Hypotheses and Questions about the Data:
 1. Does being a smoker have a correlation with covid positive tests?